junseoparkX/Personal-Library-Management/README.md

 **Why is this project of interest to you?**

-This project interests me because through the opportunity for making a personal book collection system, I can combines my passion for reading habits and my creative skills for software development.
-It would be a great change to enhance my java programming skills as well as design and developing user interface.
+This project interests me because through the opportunity for making a personal book collection system, I can combines my passion for reading habits and my creative skills for software development.It would be a great change to enhance my java programming skills as well as design and developing user interface.
+I also like reading books and want to record and save them.
 This project is important for me to apply what I have learned from the class and make a tool that I personally find it is useful and needed.

 **Key Features:**